pablovmurcia3/Probability-and-Data-with-R/Lesson1.md

 ## **Relationships between variables**

-two variables tha show some connection with one another are called associated (dependent)
+two variables that show some connection with one another are called associated (dependent)

 if the variables are not associated then are independent